rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_221/readme.md

 ## 2. Requirements

-*In this section you should present the functionality that is being developed, how do you understand it, as well as possible correlations to other requirements (i.e., dependencies).
-You should also add acceptance criteria.*

-*Example*

-**US G221** As a CRM Collaborator, I want to register a new representaƟve of a customer.
+**US G221** As a CRM Collaborator, I want to register a new representative of a customer.

 **Acceptance Criteria:**